George O'Hanlon

 George O'Hanlon (November 23, 1912 – February 11, 1989) was an American actor, comedian and writer.
-He was best known for his role as Joe McDoakes in the Warner Bros.' live-action Joe McDoakes short subjects from 1942 to 1956 and as the voice of George Jetson in Hanna-Barbera's 1962 prime-time animated television series The Jetsons and its 1985 revival.
+He was best known for his role as Joe McDoakes in the Warner Bros.' live-action Joe McDoakes short subjects from 1942 to 1956 and as the voice of George Jetson in Hanna-Barbera's 1962 prime-time animated television series The Jetsons and its 1985 revival and its 1990 film adaptation which was his final acting role.

 Early life

-George O'Hanlon was born on November 23, 1912, in Brooklyn, New York.
+George O'Hanlon was born on November 23, 1912, in Brooklyn, New York, the son of the actor George Samuel "Sam Rice" O'Hanlon (1874–1946) and the dancer and actress Lulu Alice O'Hanlon (née Beeson, 1882–1953).

 Career

 Radio

 The George O'Hanlon Show debuted on the Mutual Broadcasting System on November 9, 1948.
 O'Hanlon portrayed Joe McDoakes, and Willard Waterman portrayed McDoakes's boss.

 Film

 From the early 1940s, O'Hanlon was a character actor in feature films, usually playing the hero's streetwise, cynical friend.
 He appeared in features for various studios while continuing the Joe McDoakes role for Warner Bros.
 After the McDoakes series lapsed in 1956, O'Hanlon returned to character work, mostly in television (two rare post-McDoakes movie appearances are in Bop Girl Goes Calypso and Kronos, both from 1957).